oam-dev/rudr/docs/quickstart.md

             value: 80
 ```

+This is an example of an application composed of a singular component that has an ingress trait with an address of example.com and a service port of 80.

 To install this application configuration, use `kubectl`:

-Because we will use `ingress` trait here, so if your cluster don't have any kind of [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/), you should install one kind of [ingress controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) first.
+Because we used an `ingress` trait in our application configuration, our cluster will need to have ingress installed.
+If the cluster you created doesn't have any kind of [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/), you should install your preferred [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) first.

-Then, you need to install the component `nginx-component` as the developer do.
+After you have successfully verified or installed that you have an ingress controller on your cluster, you need to install the component `nginx-component`.
+Note that according to the personas defined by the Open Application Model (OAM) specification, component installation is a developer concern and ingress provisioning is an infrastructure operators concern.

 ```console
 $ kubectl apply -f examples/nginx-component.yaml
 ```

-Finally, just install the `first-app-config` as the application operator do.
+Finally, just install the `first-app-config`.
+This is where OAM specification's third persona comes into play as application configuration deployment is an application operator's concern.

 ```console
 $ kubectl apply -f examples/first-app-config.yaml